-Information Technology provides all students with access to some very important tools that will improve their communication and learning.
-These include an Elmira College e-mail account; access to ANGEL, a course management system; an Elmira College network account that makes it possible for students to save and retrieve files on the campus network; and Campus Web, which provides access to academic information, including unofficial transcripts, course catalogs, and open course listings.
+Information Technology provides all students with access to important tools that improve communication and learning.
+These include an Elmira College e-mail account; access to ANGEL, a course management system; an Elmira College network account that makes it possible for students to save and retrieve files on the campus network; and the MyEC student portal, which provides access to academic information, including unofficial transcripts, course catalogs, and open course listings.